legendu-net/docker-jupyterlab/readme.md

 **It is recommended that you use the image [dclong/jupyterhub-ds](https://hub.docker.com/r/dclong/jupyterhub-ds/) for data science related work.**
-Note: Python packages in this version are managed using pip.
+Note: Python packages in this version are managed using pip instead of conda.
-If you prefer managing Python packages using conda, please use the **conda3** (corresponds to the conda3 tag) branch instead.

 ## Usage in Linux/Unix